 The fleet departed late from La Rochelle for Louisbourg after many delays.
 La Renommée, due to its speed, was again chosen to precede the fleet.
 While passing the Azores, de Kersaint fought off enemy ships for four days and received wounds to his leg and torso.

 He arrived in Chebucto (Halifax) in Nova Scotia to join the fleet.
 There de Kersaint learned that a storm had scattered Duc d’Anville’s fleet and damaged or destroyed many of the ships.
 He safely escorted four ammunition ships safely to Quebec after passing through heavily patrolled British waters.
-The expedition failed when Duc d’Anville died and the season was to late to attack any other enemy locations.
+The expedition failed when Duc d’Anville died and the season was too late to attack any other enemy locations.
 While sailing back to France, de Kersaint captured and burned a colonial merchant ship carrying a cargo of tobacco.

-Fog enclosed him just off the French coast and for 11 hours he battled his way through the fleet of 13 warships of Admiral Anson.
+Fog enclosed him just off the French coast and for 11 hours he battled his way through a fleet of 13 warships of Admiral Anson.
 He was seriously wounded in his leg during the battle near Belle-Isle and was replaced by Lieutenant La Motte-Picquet.
-Returning to France, his letter sent to the king was the first news of the failed mission of the Duc d’Anville expedition.
+Returning to France, his letter sent to the king was the first news of the failed mission of the Duc d’Anville Expedition.
 Soon after he received a chevalier rank in the Ordre de Saint Louis.

 He was promoted to captaine de vaisseau (captain) and put in command of l’Alcide of 64 guns.